Matias-alt/TiendaOnline-BSALE/README.md

 # TiendaOnline-BSALE
-Esta aplicacion muestra los productos de la base de datos BSALE, conectandose a una Rest Api.
-Esta desarrollada con html, css, bootstrap y vainilla javascript
+This application shows the products from the BSALE database, connecting to a Rest Api.
+It is developed with html, css, bootstrap and vanilla javascript

-# Incluye
+# Includes
-- Visualizacion de productos
+- Product visualization
-- Filtrado por categoria y nombre de producto
+- Filtered by category and product name
-- Paginador
+- Pager
-- Diseño responsivo
+- Responsive design